ueberdosis/tiptap/README.md

 ## Extensions

-By default the editor will only support some boring paragraphs.
+By default the editor will only support paragraphs.
 Other nodes and marks are available as **extensions**.
 There is a package called `tiptap-extensions` with the most basic nodes, marks and plugins.

 ### Available Extensions